feoh/blindnotdumb/posts/windows-papercuts-for-nix-developers.md

 can use that to get a shell that has the usual build tools available.

-Not a great solution though, since the experts say not to run that way as a default, but having your editor blow up on inocation just isn't a great feel.
+Not a great solution though, since the experts say not to run that way as a default, but having your editor blow up on start just-up isn't a great feel.

 ### The Shell